xtreamsrl/jupytemplate/README.md

 1. Locate your jupyter extensions root folder - if you are using a virtual environment, it should be in *<venv_root>/Lib/site-packages/jupyter_contrib_nbextensions/nbextensions*
-2. Copy the folder xtream-template in this repository into the jupyter extensions root folder
+2. Copy the folder template in this repository into the jupyter extensions root folder
 3. Update the extensions by running:
     ```shell